GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/simulated/README.md

 ### Benchmarking Results.

-The table below contains benchmarking times on saving checkpoints to GCS, the average save/load time is taken over 10 calls to save_checkpoint and load_checkpoint.
-The tests were done from a single GKE cluster containing several nodes with each VM having `n2-standard-32` configuration.
-The GKE cluster was based in `us-central1` and the GCS bucket was located in the same region.
+The table below contains benchmarking times for saving checkpoints to GCS.
+The average save/load time is taken over 8 calls to  save_checkpoint and load_checkpoint.
+The tests were conducted on a single GKE cluster containing several nodes, with each VM having the `n2-standard-32` configuration.
+The GKE cluster, and the GCS bucket were located in `us-central1`.

 ### Checkpoint Save & Load times.